nikodunk/electrade-2-insurance-static/_posts/2017-02-12-Financial Payback.markdown

 The financial payback of the system is 9 years including battery, which is in line with many rooftop systems but doesn’t include servicing.
 This could be reduced to 6.5 years by adding a second 100W solar panel:

 	Payback period for 200W system
-	200W System cost: $300 on Amazon
-	Yearly energy creation: 365d * 4.26hsun/d * 100W = 310’980Wh/y
+	200W System cost: roughly $300 on Amazon at time of writing Yearly energy creation: 365d * 4.26hsun/d * 100W = 310’980Wh/y
 	Yearly value creation: 311kWh/y * 15c/kWh = $48/y energy created
 	200W system payback period: $300 / $48 = 6.5 years until payback